 \subsection{Construction of the Reduced Vietoris-Rips Complex}

 We first introduce the notion of the lune of a $1$-simplex.
-It differs from the geometric definition of the lune (given in Definition \ref{definition-traditional-lune}) by being a definition that depends on the total order $<$ rather than geometry.
+It differs from the geometric definition of the lune (given in Definition \ref{definition-traditional-lune}) by depending on the total order $<$ rather than geometry.

 \begin{definition}[Lune] Consider two points $y$ and $z$ in a point cloud $X$.
 The lune of a 1-simplex $\langle yz \rangle $, denoted by $\lune (\langle yz \rangle)$ is defined as the subset

 \end{definition}